 Complete Configuration Example

-name: ecommerce-recommendation
+name: ecommerce-recommendation-stack

 version: v1.0

-# Services: Stable infrastructure (mk s deploy)
+# Services: long-running infrastructure (mk s deploy)

 services: